GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-It will run when you open the application in the browser but not when you click the button.
-Whereas the following code would only run when you click the button.
-It is a function that is executed when you trigger the handler.
+This will run when you open the application in the browser but not when you click the button.
+Whereas the following code will only run when you click the button, which triggers the handler to execute the function.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~